Sao Paulo Brazil Travel Guide

 Use cloud services (Google Drive, Dropbox) for documents and pictures.
 An External hard drive or USB stick provides additional photo backup.

-A well-stocked personal first aid kit and any specific health items provide peace of mind.
+A well-stocked personal a medical kit and any specific medical supplies provide peace of mind.

 São Paulo experiences strong sun and potential mosquito presence.
 Water purification options are not generally necessary within São Paulo city.